Fortuneukonu/Cyclistic-Bike-Share-Analysis/Visualization/README.md

-For the .png or .jpg exports of your charts
+Project visualizations: For the .png or .jpg exports of your charts